QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm/README.md

-# bachelorAssignment: Estimation of Rainfall by Integrating a Satellite-Based Algorithm and Rain Gauge Networks
+# bachelorAssignment: Statistical Estimation of Rainfall by Integrating a Satellite-Based Algorithm and Rain Gauge Networks
 The complete report of this project is [on this page](https://github.com/QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm)

 ## Abstract